Dilkera

 2020

-Traditional lands of the Turrbal and Jagera people
+Traditional lands of the Jagera and Turrbal people

 Dilkera, an Aboriginal word meaning “by the shore” is the name of overtly subtropical home on the edge of the Brisbane River.
 This home, defined by its lack of edges, deep reveals and seamless thresholds seeks to blur the line between the landscape and the built form.
 A robust and masculine palette of concrete, stone and timber (both oaks and Japan black stained) define the overall character of this home and provide the framework for the landscape to mature.